-Novelist and ALLi Director Orna Ross considers the (sometimes confusing) question of what exactly distinguishes an indie author.
+Novelist and Director of the Alliance of Independent Authors, Orna Ross, considers the sometimes confusing question of what exactly distinguishes an indie author from a self-publisher.

 This post was prompted by an ALLi member who thought she had to leave our alliance because she wanted to sign a deal with a trade publisher.

 If you see yourself as the creative director of your books, from concept to completion and beyond, then you’re indie.
-You don’t approach publishers with a longing for validation: ‘publish me please’.
-You make partnerships that help you deliver the best possible book to the most possible readers, trade publishers included.”
+You don’t approach publishers with a longing for validation: “publish me please”.
+(Please, please, I beg you, ple-e-e-e-ase!)
+An indie author makes partnerships that help

 I sent her the definition of an indie author from the FAQ page of our website:

 At ALLi, “independent” is an inclusive description and always relative (everyone needs help to write and publish well).
 Some of our members are fiercely indie-spirited, as DIY as it’s possible to be.
 Others are happy to collaborate with a publisher where that seems advantageous, some working with paid publishing services, others with trade publishers.

 So what marks out an indie from other authors?
 The Alliance allows that you are an independent author if: